rsnyder/essays/kitw-baez/README.md

 00:05:26:00	JOAN BAEZ:
 You know, I honestly, don't remember much of that, but maybe ‘cause I was still in the glow, you know.
 I saw more of the people trying to extract power from him as in, you know, the Black Power, the Black Panther movement.
 And I mean, young people saying, "We've been oppressed for two hundred years."
 And I'd say, "How old are you?"
 You know, I got, I think, combative with that, because it takes off on its own freight train.
 And they're really young people, who hadn't kind of earned their position, I felt, to be gobbling that up.
 And in some of those situations, I was sort of made fun of, or- you know, "You don’t get it, girlfriend," and that kind of stuff.
 But I don't remember specifically him being talked about as depressed.
-Q8027 Q21260516 Q18950 Q252000
+Q21260516 Q8027 Q18950 Q252000

 00:06:22:00	TREY ELLIS:
-And h ow did if feel being a young white girl in this world of these people?
+And how did if feel being a young white girl in this world of these people?
 And how were you treated?

 00:06:28:00	JOAN BAEZ:
 I was a young brown girl, probably in the world of his people.
 Well, the biggest compliment I ever had in the south was some kid.
 And we were at the church in probably Grenada, and I was singing, you know, a spiritual, “Break Bread Together,” or “Swing Low.”
 And some little black kid looked up at my friend and said, "Is she?
 I mean, does she got?
 I mean, is she?"
 He said, "Is she bla- Negro?
 Is she a Negro?"
 Said, "Maybe she is a little bit somewhere."